-CAPT Sandra Lahi is a member of the Jicarilla Apache Nation and the Choctaw Nation from Oklahoma.
-She has worked with Indian Health Service for over 20 years and began her career in the Medical Record Department at the Chickasaw Indian Hospital.
-She continued her education and earned a Bachelor's Degree in Medical Record Administration from East Central University in Ada, Oklahoma and ultimately her MBA at the University of New Mexico.
+CAPT Sandra Lahi is a member of the Jicarilla Apache Nation and the Choctaw Nation of Oklahoma.
+She has worked with Indian Health Service for over 23 years and began her career in the Medical Record Department at the Chickasaw Indian Hospital.
+She continued her education and earned a Bachelor's Degree in Medical Record Administration from East Central University in Ada, Oklahoma and ultimately her Masters of Business Administration at the University of New Mexico in Albuquerque, New Mexico.

 During her career, she has worked in the Health Information Management, Business Office and Information Technology systems.
 She is accredited by AHIMA as a Registered Health Information Administrator and as a Certified Coder through AAPC.
-She has been stationed at the Mescalero Indian Hospital, Santa Fe Indian Hospital, Headquarters Office of Information Technology and the Headquarters Office of Resource Access and Partnerships.
-Within the past year, she transferred from the Oklahoma City Area Office as an IT Specialist to the position of Chief Executive Officer at the Jicarilla Service Unit located in the Albuquerque Area.
+She has been stationed at the Mescalero Indian Hospital, Santa Fe Indian Hospital, Headquarters Office of Information Technology, Headquarters Office of Resource Access and Partnerships and the Oklahoma City Area Office.
+CAPT Lahi transferred to the position of Chief Executive Officer at the Jicarilla Service Unit in Dulce, New Mexico in October of 2010.

-Throughout her tenure with IHS, she has served on multiple workgroups and committees within Indian Health Service and has participated in many initiatives to strengthen the Agency's capacity for increasing third party revenue.
-Her passion while working in all of these locations has been to improve health care systems with the ultimate goal of improving patient care to our Native American population.
+Throughout her tenure with IHS, she has served on multiple Area and national workgroups and committees within Indian Health Service and has participated in many initiatives to strengthen the Agency's capacity for increasing third party revenue.
+Her passion while working in all of these locations has been to improve health care systems with the ultimate goal of improving patient care to the Native American population.
 She is honored and proud to be working for her own tribe on health care issues and working in collaboration with the local tribally managed programs to improve patient care.